wlsf82/protractor-and-webrtc/README.md

 And finally we define the steps for the test to run.

-The `browser.get("http://localhost:8080");` code will access the defined URL in the Chrome browser that will be automatically opened by the Protractor configuration file.
+The `return browser.get("http://localhost:8080");` code will access the defined URL in the Chrome browser that will be automatically opened by the Protractor configuration file.

 Then we have two expectations, one to check that the title of the page is equal to `"WebRTC Sample"` and another to check that a `h1` element has the same `"WebRTC Sample"` text on it.